Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 SELECT * FROM items WHERE owner = 'wiley' AND itemname = 'name' OR 'a'='a';

-to the condition causes the WHERE clause to always evaluate to true, so the query becomes logically equivalent to the much simpler query:
+The addition of OR 'a'='a' to the condition causes the WHERE clause to always evaluate to true, so the query becomes logically equivalent to the much simpler query:

 sql